Exhibitions

 This immersive installation meditates on the permeability between interiorities and exteriorities, prompting visitors to imagine a space between the physical and spiritual worlds.
 Transforming the Box Gallery into an invented outdoor courtyard featuring mirrored reflection, moving sounds, and tangible objects, the work invites greater comprehension and interpretation of the immaterial.

-Curated by: Anthony Alvarez and Dahlia Elsayed
+Curated by: Anthony Alvarez

 Location: 3rd Floor, Windows Gallery